 However, let’s not assume it is us…because if it was then we probably wouldn’t be reading this or writing about it.
 You are seeking information because you care.
 Let’s assume this is a colleague or team member.
 If we see it happening, we need to act.
 Take it upon yourself to make a difference for your colleague and your organization.
 Consider these three actions:

-3. Take your colleague out to lunch.
+3. Take your colleague out to lunch

 Lunch may sound a little trite, but it is an excellent inroad to a discussion about what’s going on.
 Discuss work, see what’s happening on their projects and in their lives.
 It may have nothing to do with work and everything to do with another aspect of their life that has been turned upside down.
 Ask if there is something you can do to help – possibly discuss the concept of them taking some time off or offloading some key projects while they work through whatever issues they are experiencing.
 Many times professionals will not even consider this until it is discussed in a sensible way that makes it seem like a feasible solution.

-2. Discuss concerns with leadership.
+2. Discuss concerns with leadership

-3. Talk to the project customer.
+3. Talk to the project customer

 This is a step that can only be taken if one of the following is the case….1) It’s a project customer that you have personally worked with before and already have an established relationship or 2) you know they are already becoming outspoken about project issues or work quality with others in the industry or within your organization.
 Either way, it is definitely not a first or second step…it probably should be more of a final step.
 How you approach, it is up to you.
 The one time I did go this route, it was to get a gauge on their level of dissatisfaction or frustration before talking to leadership (see #2 above) because it was a past client of mine with whom I had a great relationship.
 I figured I had a chance to save a client relationship by starting a discussion.
-Moreover, it turned out to be a good move as the project did continue and the client was retained as an ongoing customer with the organization.
+Moreover, it turned out to be a good move as the project did continue and the client was retained as a result of project customer satisfaction.

 We have created two ebooks for you: Project Communication Success and the Status Update.
 Download and enjoy.
 Are you looking for software to support your project management efforts?
 We invite you to review TeamHeadquarters: Demonstration, more info or a video.
+Keep your customers engaged.